 Between 1901 and 2010, sea level rose by 1.7 mm per year, and by an average of 3.2 mm per year between 1993 and 2010 (IPCC 2014).
 For 2018, the record value of 3.7 mm was measured (Nerem et al 2018).

 At the end of the last ice age (20,000 years ago), sea level was about 130 m lower than today, allowing for diverse floral and faunal exchanges via land bridges (Dogger Bank, Bering Strait, etc.).
-Today, with many large cities and densely populated areas directly on the coasts, a rise of only 1 or even 2.5 meters is a huge problem; a problem that will have to be dealt with until 2100.
+Today, with many large cities and densely populated areas directly on the coasts, a rise of only 1 or even more 2.5 metres is a huge problem; a problem that will have to be dealt with until 2100.
 Sea-level rise is a particular threat to island states and countries with broad coastlines, as well as low-lying hinterlands such as Bangladesh and the Netherlands.

 Logically, exponential economic growth will not be able to offer any solutions; only a rethinking of globally sustainable and more modest economic practices can help.

-Sustainable use of forests is possible for centuries in temperate latitudes under climatic conditions that do not exhibit any particular extremes, but even in Central Europe there are the problems of game damage.
-In more variable moisture areas, the rate of erosion on deforested land is a major problem.
+Sustainable use of forests is possible for centuries in temperate latitudes under climatic conditions that do not exhibit any particular extremes, but even in Central Europe there are the problems of game damage by too high game density.
+In regions with more variable moisture, the rate of erosion on deforested land is a major problem.
 Soils are heavily washed away after logging, making reforestation more difficult.
 In the tropical rainforests, logging with European methods is economically a nonsense.

-Almost two thirds of the earth's original forests as a whole have been lost forever.
+Almost two thirds of the earth's original primary forests as a whole have been lost forever.
 Of the 8.08·109 ha that were still covered by forest about 8000 years ago, only 3.04·109 ha remain today (◘ Fig. M-6).
 This is the alarming conclusion of a study by the WWF (World Wild Life Fund) on the global state of forests.
 The preservation of what remains is by no means certain.
-Today, some 17·106 ha of virgin forests are destroyed each year by large-scale clearing, industrial logging, road construction and other human interventions, or are replaced by species-poor timber plantations or soybean fields of little ecological value.
+Today, some 17·106 ha of virgin forests are destroyed each year by large-scale clearing, industrial logging, road construction and other human interventions, or are replaced by species-poor timber plantations or cattle ranches or soybean fields of little ecological value.
 Of particular concern is the fact that destruction has accelerated rather than decreased in recent years.
 The WWF therefore proposes the creation of a global network of protected zones, each comprising 10% of tropical and subtropical forests and 10% of temperate and boreal forests.
 For Europe alone, 100 forest areas are proposed for this purpose.
 Who can enforce this?

 ◘ Fig. M-6 The original and present forest cover on Earth (source: http://tinyurl.com/n4p6bm9).